t-asano/tinyviewplus/README_en.md

 - [marker_2.png](bin/data/system/marker/marker_2.png)
 - [marker_3.png](bin/data/system/marker/marker_3.png)

+The size of the marker should be 120mm per side.
+Smaller gate and markers may be suitable for low speed race in narrow space.

+Lap time will be measured only during the race.
 After detecting two or more types of markers simultaneously, when the marker disappears from the screen, lap time will be confirmed.

-The size of the marker should be 120mm per side.

-Lap time is measured only during the race.
+Yellow vertical lines will be displayed on the screen according to the number of detected markers.

 Depending on the environment, recognition processing of markers might be heavy.
 In that case, please disable the function.